nichelicorn/romcom/README.md

 ### Project development
 * 2: Switching views

-  * When the Saved Covers view is visible, the “Show New Random Cover” and “Save Cover” buttons should be hidden
-  * When the Saved Covers view is visible, the “Home” button should be visible
   * For both the Make New Cover form section and the Saved Covers section:
   * In summary: Be able to switch between the three views (main poster, form, and saved posters) on the correct button clicks
   * When a user clicks the “Home” button, we should only see the Home section